logoraz/nyxt-config/README.md

 Personal configuration for the highly extensible Nyxt Browser with batteries included.
-This configuration scaffold is set up as its own modern CL system (package-inferred-system) so as to keep things modular.
+This configuration scaffold is set up as its own modern CL system so as to keep things modular.

+A cool feature is the system is loaded in such a way to fail *quietly* and and generate `*.log` files: `error.log` lists any issues encounted upon loading and `startup.log` lists successfull startup and details of startup (WIP).

 PS: Only tested and used on Fedora 42 Workstation...